HealthDataInsight/ndr_parquet-lambda/README.md

     $ bundle install

+### AWS Linux

+To make the AWS Linux docker container with Apache Arrow, execute:

+    $ make image

+and then execute:

+    $ make install

 ## Usage

 To convert the sample collection spreadsheet `ABC_Collection-June-2020_03.xlsm` to parquet format, using the `national_collection.yml` mapping file, execute:

     $ ruby import.rb

+or to convert the spreadsheet in the docker container, execute:

+    $ make import